The Death of Caesar Jean Leon Gerome How did the Roman Republic become an Empire

 The Death of Caesar by Vicenzo Camuccini (1806)

 In November 42 BC the Triumvirate came up against Caesar’s assassins and the leaders of the republican faction, Brutus and Cassius, at Philippi in Greece.
 Brutus and Cassius were defeated, committing suicide shortly after, and with the East liberated and the external threat neutralised (at least for the moment), the triumvirs set about partitioning the Roman Empire.
+Octavian took control over Spain and Italy, Antony took the East, and Lepidus was left with the smaller Roman province of Africa.

 The Battle of Actium (31 BC)